English vowel sounds

 /ɑɪ/ bite moves from a low back position to a mid-high front position unrounded long How to pronounce the /ɑɪ/ sound

-/ɑʊ/ brown moves from a low back position to a mid-high back position move from unrounded to rounded long How to pronounce the /ɑʊ/ sound
+/ɑʊ/ brown moves from a low back position to a mid-high back position moves from unrounded to rounded long How to pronounce the /ɑʊ/ sound

-/ɔɪ/ boy moves from a low-mid back position to a mid-high front position move from rounded to unrounded long How to pronounce the /ɔɪ/ sound
+/ɔɪ/ boy moves from a low-mid back position to a mid-high front position moves from rounded to unrounded long How to pronounce the /ɔɪ/ sound